Hearing protection device: HPD noise reduction: on label (NRR, SNR, HML, SLC80), and real noise attenuation (at workplaces)

 The results have been used to develop NRR (SNR).
 When developing method No. 2, the authors used the available information about the characteristic noise in industry, in the US in the early 1950s, and the difference in the noise levels (dBC and dBA) to take into account its spectrum – as in the HML method later.

 NIOSH fully took into account the significant difference between the real and laboratory effectiveness of personal protective equipment, but other organizations began to recommend similar methods, and they were fixed in state and international standards.

-On January 2025 NIOSH published a Science Policy Update recommending employers use individual, quantitative fit testing to evaluate the attenuation received by workers from their hearing protection devices.
+In January 2025 NIOSH published a Science Policy Update recommending employers use individual, quantitative fit testing to evaluate the attenuation received by workers from their hearing protection devices.